Yellen: US to ‘freeze, seize’ wealth of Russian oligarchs

 Yellen was in Chicago the day after President Joe Biden’s State of the Union address to amplify his message as Cabinet members fanned out around the country.
 She made a point to stop at a bakery in the Ukrainian Village neighborhood as a show of support.

-She followed that with a a speech at the University of Illinois-Chicago that suggested the sanctions against Russian companies and powerful individuals will only intensify after a series of salvos that began last week.
+She followed that with a speech at the University of Illinois-Chicago that suggested the sanctions against Russian companies and powerful individuals will only intensify after a series of salvos that began last week.

+After her speech, Yellen told reporters that the Treasury Department would monitor how the sanctions are performing and will find ways to adjust them in case anyone has found workarounds.
+She also stressed that it’s difficult for Russia to avoid the financial bite of the restrictions because the world’s largest economies joined together to mutually impose the sanctions.

 The sanctions have already had a crushing impact on the Russian economy, causing the ruble to plunge and forcing the closure of the stock market.
 By targeting oligarchs, the Biden administration is going after the elites who owe their fortunes to Putin and could possibly be used to pressure the Russian leader.